clojuredocs/guides/README.md

 # Clojure Docs Collection

-An assorted collection of tutorials, overviews, reference docs, and other documentation (all by various authors) for the Clojure programming language.
+An assorted collection of tutorials, overviews, topical guides, and other documentation (all by various authors) for the Clojure programming language.